 Prevention

-• Use positive gate matching exclusively — only an explicit “PASS” from a successfully-executed validator allows promotion.
+- Use positive gate matching exclusively: only an explicit

-• Wire validation as a mandatory unconditional edge in your workflow graph; conditional skip branches should require human approval, not agent discretion.
+PASSfrom a successfully-executed validator promotes.
+TreatNone, timeouts, exceptions, and unknown statuses as FAIL. - Wire validation as a mandatory unconditional edge (LangGraph) or a task guardrail (CrewAI); any conditional skip branch should require human approval, not agent discretion.

-• Never read validation status from the generator agent’s own output text — always run the validator as an independent process.
+- Never read validation status from the generator’s own output text — run the validator as an independent process and log its stdout/stderr.

-• Compute validation scope from an actual before/after diff of affected files, not from the agent’s self-reported list.
+- Compute validation scope from an actual before/after diff, not the agent’s self-reported list.

-• Write a test that simulates a validator timeout and confirms the pipeline blocks, not promotes.
+- Write a regression test that simulates a validator timeout and confirms the pipeline blocks.
+Add it to CI.

-• Store validation results with a link to the exact artifact that was validated; auditors should be able to reproduce the validation run.
+- Store validation results with a link to the exact artifact validated, so a run can be reproduced.

 FAQ

-Q: How do I handle tasks that are genuinely too trivial to validate?
-A: Define “trivial” criteria precisely in code (e.g., “output is a single-line comment change with no logic change”) and have a human review that criteria list quarterly.
-Never let the generator agent self-classify a task as trivial.
+Q: How do I handle tasks genuinely too trivial to validate?
+A: Define “trivial” precisely in code (for example, “a single-line comment change with no logic change”) and review that list with a human quarterly.
+Never let the generator agent self-classify a task as trivial — that is cause #3 in disguise.

-Q: What should happen when a validation step is unavailable (e.g., the test runner is down)?
+Q: What should happen when the validator is unavailable (test runner down)?
 A: Block promotion and alert.
-Do not skip validation because the validator is unavailable.
 Queue the artifact for validation when the validator recovers.
-“Validator unavailable” is a system health issue, not a reason to bypass the gate.
+“Validator unavailable” is a system-health issue, not a reason to bypass the gate.